rodrickcalvin/Trivia-Question-App/README.md

 By making notes ahead of time, you will practice the core skill of being able to read and understand code and will have a simple plan to follow to build out the endpoints of your backend API.

 > View the [Frontend README](./frontend/README.md) for more details.

+## API Documentation
+The API documentation is provided in the [API Documentation](./backend/README.md/#api-documentation) section of the backend README file.

+## Authors
+The project was forked from Udacity Trivia project repo as a project template for the Full Stack Web Developer Nanodegree exercise 2.

+I, [Rodrick](https://rodricksresume.gatsbyjs.io/) made a few updates on the backend and frontend, the documentation, handled the testing and the endpoints.